EliahKagan/weighted-intervals/ALGORITHM.md

 built.
 That is, *M[j]* is correct for the subset of intervals from 1 to *j* even when the solution does not include *j*.

-This is to say that it&rsquo;s not just that my algorithm doesn&rsquo;t relaxes more edges in the DAG than necessary.
+This is to say that it&rsquo;s not just that my algorithm happens to relax more edges in the DAG than necessary.
 It also doesn&rsquo;s store enough information to avoid doing so.
 When an edge *(u, v)* is relaxed, the cost at *v* is updated only if the path through *u* is better than the best path including *v* so far.
 Relaxations don&rsquo;t update *v* with information from *u* about other vertices, when *u* is not to be used.